MohammadRezaGholamizadeh/FluentGenerator/README.md

 | -------- | ------- | ------------------------- |
 | `registration` | `IRegistrationBuilder<TLimit, TReflectionActivatorData, TStyle>` | ** **Required.**                      |
 | `context` | `TDbContext` | ** **Required.**                      |

+ This Method Pass The DbContext That You Config Or Mocked Into All Services And Repositories.

 * AddMockedParameter(parameter, parameterType, parameterValue)